Occaneechi: Occoneechee State Park

 In 1968, Virginia established Occoneechee State Park on 2,698 acres on the Virginia shore of 48,000-acre Kerr Lake.
 Kerr Lake, created by the John H. Kerr Dam on the Roanoke River near its confluence with the Dan River, flooded Occoneechee Island where the tribe had been decimated in May 1676.
 A Virginia historical marker at the park's entrance mentions the massacre, as well as tribal members' return to Fort Christanna nearby decades later.
-The visitor's center now features exhibits about the indigenous people of the area.
+The visitor center now features exhibits about the indigenous people of the area.

-North Carolina state-recognized tribe
+North Carolina State-recognized tribe

-In the late 20th century, descendants of the remnant Siouan peoples formed the Occaneechi Band of the Saponi Nation.
-In 2002 the tribe was recognized by the state of North Carolina.
-The members of the tribe live primarily in Alamance and Orange Counties.

-In 1995, a community centered around Pleasant Grove, North Carolina, who self-identified as descendants of the descended from Occannechi, Saponi, and Tutelo from Fort Christanna, began hosting an annual powwow and organized under the name Occaneechi Band of Saponi.
-The state of North Carolina recognizes the tribe, whose members primarily reside in Alamance County.
+In 1995, a community centered around Pleasant Grove, North Carolina, who self-identified as descendants of the Occannechi, Saponi, and Tutelo people from Fort Christanna, began hosting an annual powwow and organized under the name Occaneechi Band of Saponi.
+The state of North Carolina recognized the tribe in 2002, whose members primarily reside in the Alamance and Orange Counties.